m1maker/ngt-docs/ngt_documents/main/functions/user_interaction/screen_reader_detect.md

 screen_reader_detect

-this method will return a string defineing the current running screen reader.
+This method will return a string defineing the current running screen reader.

 # string screen_reader_detect()

-## return value
+## Return value

-a string of the currently running screen reader on success, an empty string on failure.
+A string of the currently running screen reader on success, an empty string on failure.

-## example
+## Example

 ```
 void main()